mathewsrc/SQL-Project-When-Was-the-Golden-Age-of-Video-Games-/README.md

-# SQL-Project-When-Was-the-Golden-Age-of-Video-Games-
+# Project: When was the golden age of video games
-Analyzing video game critic and user scores as well as sales data for the top 400 video games released since 1977
+Analyzing video game critic, user scores, and sales data for the top 400 video games released since 1977

 from: https://app.datacamp.com/